Galois covers of the open p-adic disc: The Field of Norms

 An important quantity attached to an APF extension $L|K$ is

 In terms of the ramification subextensions $L^u|K$, the quantity $i(L|K)$ is the supremum of the indices $u$ such that $L^u=K$.
 In the case where $L|K$ is Galois with group $G=G_K/G_L$, we have $G^u=G_K^uG_L/G_L$, and $i(L|K)$ is the first jump in the upper ramification filtration on $G$.
 Note that $i(L|K)\ge 0$ if and only if $L|K$ is totally ramified, and $i(L|K)>0$ if and only if $L|K$ is totally wildly ramified.
-Because the inverse Herbrand function $\psi_{L|K}$ and the quantity $i(L|K)$ will be essential for our later work, we include here the